whistlegraph/aesthetic-computer/README.txt

         - I want to be able to send them a URL for an image that can prefill the file field.
   - [x] Make a nicer loading transition for painting pages.
+  - [] Always record a painting by default now?
   - [] Play forward or single step.
   + Done
   - [x] Static image on page.